jkulak/git-ninja/README.md

 Git `diff` shows the differences/changes between commits, tags, staging area and working tree.
 In the regular daily workflow of a developer, those three variants are most useful

-* `$ git diff` - without any parameters, it will show the changes between the working tree and the staging area (all changes you have introduced after last git `add` command).
+* `git diff` - without any parameters, it will show the changes between the working tree and the staging area (all changes you have introduced after last git `add` command).
-* `$ git diff --staged` - (previous option name `--cached`) shows changes between the staging area (staged for the next commit) and the last last commit (current `HEAD`), it doesn't show any changes you introduced after your last git `add` command.
+* `git diff --staged` - (previous option name `--cached`) shows changes between the staging area (staged for the next commit) and the last last commit (current `HEAD`), it doesn't show any changes you introduced after your last git `add` command.
-* `$ git diff HEAD` - shows all changed introduced after last commit.
+* `git diff HEAD` - shows all changed introduced after last commit.
 In other words, it shows all changes between the working tree (either staged or not) and the current `HEAD`.

-It is possible to compare two commits, by running `diff` with their hashes: `$ git diff 9664c64 e748eab` or using the revision shortcuts like: `$ git diff HEAD~11 HEAD`.
+It is possible to compare two commits, by running `diff` with their hashes: `git diff 9664c64 e748eab` or using the revision shortcuts like: `git diff HEAD~11 HEAD`.

 To get a summary of file changes, use the `--raw` option.

-`$ git diff master~8 master --raw` that will result in a similar (kind of) output, showing which files have been added/modified/deleted
+`git diff master~8 master --raw` that will result in a similar (kind of) output, showing which files have been added/modified/deleted

 ```
 :100644 100644 9bae3ce...
 1860be7...
 M  Dockerfile